-At the time of writing (July 2019) you can earn 13 points with every £1 spent at:
+At the time of writing (July 2019) you can earn 1.3% from any of these shops:

 Asda, British Airways, Costa Coffee, Easy Jet, Sainsbury’s, Starbucks, TFL, The Co-op, Trainline, WHSmith, Microsoft Xbox, ASOS, Tesco, Boots, iTunes, H&M, Airbnb, Uber, Netflix, Uber Eats, Spotify and Greggs.

 You can also earn cashback from Amazon, but this only earns you 0.1%.
 One major downside is that Cleo only allows you to choose any 5 of the above list to earn points from.
 It appears you can chop and change, but when you do, the cashback reduces to 0.3%.

-A £5 Amazon voucher will cost you 5000 points.
-That means that if you spend £384 per month on any of the stores above (excluding Amazon), your voucher will outweigh the cost of your subscription.
-Just.
+To earn your £4.99 fee back, you need to spend at least £384 per month on any of your selected stores (excluding Amazon).
 But that doesn’t include the bonus points you can earn from chatting with Cleo too.